 The Role Of IoT In Digital Transformation

-Furthermore, improved data insights from IoT can also disrupt value chains where data is at the core, and thus enable enterprises to make better decisions for creating and capturing more value.
+Furthermore, improved data insights from IoT can also disrupt value chains where data is at the core and enable enterprises to make better decisions to create and capture more value.
 With IoT, we are talking about real-time data from connected products that offer accurate performance feedback and insights into the business ecosystem as a whole, enabling enterprises to improve their engineering and design solutions.

-In a nutshell, these are a few ways how the Internet of Things can drive digital transformation.
+In a nutshell, these are a few ways how the IoT fuels digital transformation.

 - Opens up new business opportunities